rspilk/kindle-to-the-moon/README.md

 On the server
 -------------

+  * NOTE: if you don't want/need to have a custom image, you can skip this and use mine - more details in the "Kindle" section below
   * requirements: python2 with some libs, imagemagick suite, running webserver
   * copy ```template.svg```, ```gox.py``` and ```generate.sh``` into your server
   * modify the above files to suit your needs, especially the ```WWWROOT``` variable in ```generate.sh```